 Many technology leaders have likened the explosive growth of robotics to the spectacular expansion of the internet in the 1990s.
 Robots seem to be everywhere and unavoidable.

-Apply to the Robotics PhD, MS, or MEng program through MIME admissions.
+Apply to the Robotics PhD or MS program through MIME admissions.
 Students should identify one or more prospective advisors from the robotics faculty page to note on their application.
 If you are currently a graduate student at OSU, you should contact the robotics faculty members directly.

 Apply through Oregon State University admissions, most likely in MIME or EECS.
 If you are currently an undergraduate student at OSU, we recommend you start taking robotics courses and join the Robotics Club as a way to get involved.
 We also have an NSF REU site Robots in the Real World.